hardisgroupcom/sfdx-hardis/docs/hardis/project/deploy/sources/dx.md

 - [Gitlab Merge requests notes config](https://sfdx-hardis.cloudity.com/salesforce-ci-cd-setup-integration-gitlab/)
 - [Azure Pull Requests comments config](https://sfdx-hardis.cloudity.com/salesforce-ci-cd-setup-integration-azure/)

+### Delta deployments

+To activate delta deployments, define property `useDeltaDeployment: true` in `config/.sfdx-hardis.yml`.

+This will activate delta deployments only between minor and major branches (major to major remains full deployment mode)

+If you want to force the delta deployment into major orgs (ex: preprod to prod), this is not recommended but you can use env variable ALWAYS_ENABLE_DELTA_DEPLOYMENT=true

 ### Dynamic deployment items / Overwrite management

 If necessary,you can define the following files (that supports wildcards <members>*</members>):